 Personal and Government entities continued searching until June 29, 1969, but the search was officially called off on September 14, 1969.

 His parents maintain hope that he made it out of the park, thinking that if he hadn’t there would have at least something of Dennis’s recovered by now.

 One of the park visitors, Harold Key, did report that he heard a loud scream around the time that Dennis went missing.
 He then went on to say he saw a ‘rough looking’ man walking through the woods.
 A lot of conspiracy theories have evolved around that statement…because obviously, a Sasquatch kidnapped Dennis and then the government covered it up.
 You can actually read a really good write up about Dennis on Crimeblogger’s site.
 Anyhow, the FBI never was able to find any connection with the scream and Dennis’s disappearance, because of the time the scream was heard and the distance away that Harold was at the time Dennis vanished.
 With that being said, there was no further evidence to suggest that Dennis had been abducted and removed from the park.

 In 1985 a ginseng hunter came forward saying that he had found what he thought were the scattered skeletal remains of a small child in Tremont’s Big Hollow, TN.

 It looks like a long way for a child as young as Dennis, but if you remember the day before he and his family had hiked around 10 miles.
 It isn’t impossible to think that over the course of a few days he could have made it over the hills and to the spot the ginseng hunter allegedly found skeletal remains.

 That being said, the man had waited for YEARS before coming forward.
-He was afraid that if he went to the police that they would think he had something to do with the boys’ death.
-Sadly, from the time that the man found the remains several years had passed, giving animals and other events time to disperse whatever was there.
-Law enforcement went back to the place the hunter told them about and couldn’t find anything.
+Sadly, from the time that the man found the remains several years had passed, giving animals and weather time to disperse whatever was there.
+Law enforcement went back to the location that the hunter told them about but couldn’t find anything.